rspamd/rspamd/doc/markdown/modules/rbl.md

 - default_unknown (false)

 If set to false, do not yield a result unless the response received from the RBL is defined in its related returncodes {} subsection, else return the default symbol for the RBL.

+- deault_user (true)

+If set to false, do not use this RBL if the message sender is authenticated.

 RBL-specific subsection is structured as follows: